-Section 15 has information on how trustees are supported to fulfil their role.
+Section 15 has information on how trustees are supported to fulfill their role.

-5.4 The School Management Team
+5.4 The School Leadership Team

-The SMT is responsible for the implementation of this policy, including:
+The SLT is responsible for the implementation of this policy, including:

-- Ensuring that staff (including temporary staff) and volunteers: - Are informed of safeguarding systems, including this policy, as part of their induction - o Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect. - · Communicating this policy to parents when their child joins the school and via the school website - Appointing a senior member of staff from our leadership team as the Designated Safeguarding Lead (DSL) and ensuring this person has the time, funding, training, resources and support to perform the role effectively - Appointing at least one Deputy Designated Safeguarding Lead to ensure there is always someone available during school hours for staff to discuss any safeguarding concerns - Appointing a Designated Person to promote the educational achievement of children who are Looked-After (in care) and to work closely with the virtual school head to discuss how pupil premium plus additional funding can support the progress of these children - Ensuring that staff working with Looked-After Children have information appropriate to their role, regarding the child's care arrangements, legal status and contact with birth parents etc. - Ensuring that all staff and volunteers undertake appropriate safeguarding and child protection training and update this regularly - A member of SMT acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - Ensuring the relevant staffing ratios are met, in particular in the Kindergarten - Making sure each child in Kindergarten is assigned a key person - Recruiting staff and volunteers (including host families) safely, ensuring all necessary checks are made in accordance with statutory guidance and legal requirements and also making sure that at least one appointment panel member has undertaken safer recruitment training - Adopting a code of conduct for all staff and volunteers which includes acceptable use of technologies, staff/pupil relationships and communications including the use of social media - Ensuring our online safety process includes appropriate filters and monitoring systems - Ensuring staff and volunteers understand about 'whistle blowing' and ensuring staff know how to escalate concerns about pupils or staff if they think the right action has not been taken to safeguard children - Promoting a culture in which staff feel able to report to SMT with what they consider to be unacceptable behaviour or breaches of the school Code of Conduct by their colleagues, having faith that they will be listened to and appropriate action taken
+- Ensuring that staff (including temporary staff) and volunteers: - Are informed of safeguarding systems, including this policy, as part of their induction - o Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect. - Communicating this policy to parents when their child joins the school and via the school website - Appointing a senior member of staff from our leadership team as the Designated Safeguarding Lead (DSL) and ensuring this person has the time, funding, training, resources and support to perform the role effectively - Appointing at least one Deputy Designated Safeguarding Lead to ensure there is always someone available during school hours for staff to discuss any safeguarding concerns - Ensuring that all staff and volunteers undertake appropriate safeguarding and child protection training and update this regularly - A member of the SLT acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - Ensuring the relevant staffing ratios are met, in particular in the Kindergarten, offsite and on trips - Making sure each child in Kindergarten is assigned a key person - Overseeing the safe use of technology, mobile phones and cameras, in particular in Kindergarten - Recruiting staff and volunteers (including host families) safely, ensuring all necessary checks are made in accordance with statutory guidance and legal requirements and also making sure that at least one appointment panel member has undertaken safer recruitment training - Adopting a code of conduct for all staff and volunteers which includes acceptable use of technologies, staff/pupil relationships and communications including the use of social media - Ensuring staff and volunteers understand about 'whistle blowing' and ensuring staff know how to escalate concerns about pupils or staff if they think the right action has not been taken to safeguard children - Promoting a culture in which staff feel able to report to the SLT with what they consider to be unacceptable behaviour or breaches of the school Code of Conduct by their colleagues, having faith that they will be listened to and appropriate action taken